I am a Registered Art Therapist, Trauma-Informed Expressive Art Therapist and Integrative Somatic Trauma Therapy.

 I facilitate workshops on Cultural Humility, Diversity and Inclusion, Addressing Unconscious Bias, and Participatory Photography for community and service organizations and research projects.
 I do collaborative research using an Art-Based Research methodology.

-I live and work in Halifax, Nova Scotia, where I offer Art Therapy sessions online and in person.
+I live and work in Halifax, Nova Scotia, where I offer Expressive Art Therapy sessions online and in person.

 I have a private practice and offer group sessions with Community organizations.
 I have extensive experience working with immigrants and refugees, women, seniors, children and people with different abilities.

-My goal is to provide a safe space where people can explore their experiences, connect with their feelings and emotions, and find strategies using inner strength, community and family support.
+strategies that draw on inner strength, community, and family support.
 I focus on people’s strengths to create therapeutic approaches and their well-being goals.
 I offer services to individuals, families, dyads and groups.

 Self-portrait with natural elements, 2021